drjuls/AMBiT/INSTALL.md

 - `EIGEN_INCLUDE_DIR`: directory containing Eigen header files
 - `USE_OPENMP`: toggle whether to use OpenMP multithreading parallelism
 - `USE_MPI`: toggle whether to use MPI parallelism
+- `USE_OPENBLAS`: toggle whether to use OpenBLAS for linear algebra operations.
+Incompatible with `USE_MKL`.
-- `USE_MKL`: toggle whether to use MKL for linear algebra operations
+- `USE_MKL`: toggle whether to use MKL for linear algebra operations.
+Incompatible with `USE_OPENBLAS`.
 - `MKL_INTERFACE_FULL`: MKL library interface to link against (see below for more details)
 - `MKL_THREADING`: backend library to use for multithreaded linear algebra operations (see below for more details)
 - `MKL_MPI`: choice of MPI library to use for MKL (must be the same as used by AMBiT)
+- `EIGEN_USE_BLAS`: (when set to `true`) use an external BLAS library for linear algebra.
+When this option is enabled, you'll need to manually provide compile and link flags for a suitable library with a BLAS-compatible interface.
 - `CMAKE_BUILD_TYPE`: choose the build type.
 Options include
   - `Release` (`-DCMAKE_BUILD_TYPE=Release`) the default, optimised build
   - `Debug`